Web Analytics

 How to Talk to Someone Who is Depressed and Suicidal

 Knowing how to talk to someone who is suicidal can make a life-saving difference.
 How you speak is important because they are in a delicate place.
-Avoid hurting them with judgemental words or guilt-tripping them into changing their minds.
+Avoid hurting them with judgmental words or guilt-tripping them into changing their minds.
 This will likely do more harm than good.

 People who are on the edge of suicide are vulnerable and should be treated as such.
 They already feel guilty, tired, and burdened.
 Do your best not to add to that load.
 Instead, be a shoulder they can lean on, a friend they can sit in silence with.
 And when they’re finally ready to speak, offer a listening ear and a hug if they need one.